 Užupis: digital street art

 Užupis is the quirky district of Vilnius.
 Not only is this the district of artists, but Užupis also has a unique status.
 It is a self-proclaimed republic within Vilnius with its own city rules.
 How odd is that?!
 Most street art can be found around the Užupis Art Incubator.
 This is a gallery, established with the aim of providing a creative space to artists.
 Hence the name: Incubator, or a breeding ground for emerging talent.
 On the path to the entrance, we already saw some colorful murals.
-Inside the walls, there are a couple of interesting art installations, like a Jesus statue with a backpack (Jesus is basically the first backpacker).
+Inside the walls, there are a couple of interesting art installations, like a Jesus statue with a backpack.
 My favorite part was the paintings of (R)estart Reality.
 At first glance, these black and white paintings do not look very special, but with the Restart Reality app, these works come to life on your phone.
 How cool is that!

 Address: Užupio g.
 2.